MagicMirrorOrg/MagicMirror-Documentation/configuration/autostart.md

 ```

 Note: Why "~/.config/systemd/user/"?
-User services run in the context of your desktop session, giving them access to DISPLAY (or WAYLAND_DIAPLAY), sound, and other GUI resources.
+User services run in the context of your desktop session, giving them access to DISPLAY (or WAYLAND_DISPLAY), sound, and other GUI resources.

 #### Paste the following configuration (adjust paths as needed)